bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Let's say now we want to change the model of spaceship of all the slave nodes.
 So not a single host, but all slave members hosts.

 We are going to use level 6 in variables precedence: group_vars/.
-Create a directory called slave in group_vars:
+Create a directory called *slave* (same name than the group we want to work with) in group_vars:

 .. code-block:: bash